bridgecrewio/aws-modernization-workshop-bridgecrew/content/sca/40_task4_5/_index.md

 pre: "<b>4 </b>"
 ---

-In the last task, our flag was a custom generated jndi/ldap variable designed to be logged by log4j and we know that if we log in to our Bank with incorrect credentials, they will be logged.
+In the last task, there was a custom generated JNDI/LDAP variable designed to be logged by log4j and we know that if we log in to our Bank with incorrect credentials, they will be logged.

 ## Step 1
 What do you think the next action is?